godatadriven/prod-ready-ml-template/README.md

 ![images/codespace-browser.png](images/codespace-browser.png)

 3. (Optional) If you have VS Code installed in your computer, you can access the _codespace_ in your desktop editor.
 To do so, click the "Open in VS Code Desktop" option in the top-right menu under the _three horizontal bars_ icon.
+You might get a pop-up prompting you to install some extensions (e.g. for python, jupyter) if they are not already installed.

 ![images/codespace-vscode.png](images/codespace-desktop.png)